 Factory production enables inspection intensity impossible on exposed construction sites.
 Materials inspection verifies certification and moisture content.
 Framing dimensional checks catch tolerance issues immediately.
 Pre-close inspections verify MEP installation before finishes conceal them.
 German QDF manufacturers receive annual external quality audits.
 ISO 9001, 14001, and 45001 certifications are standard.

 Traditional home construction's 18-36 month duration stems largely from sequential workflows and weather vulnerability.
-Modular construction eliminates both constraints—and BIOBUILDS takes this further with optimized factory processes that deliver complete homes in 2-4 weeks.
+Modular construction eliminates both constraints -- and BIOBUILDS takes this further with optimized factory processes that deliver complete homes in 3 weeks to move-in.

 Parallel workflow optimization